Apex (dinosaur): Auction

-Apex was put to auction at Sotheby's in New York on July 17, 2024, with a pre-sale estimate of between $4 million and $6 million.
+Apex was put to auction at Sotheby's in New York City on July 17, 2024, with a pre-sale estimate of between $4 million and $6 million.
 Seven bidders took part in the auction, which began at $3 million.
 After 15 minutes, the specimen was sold to an anonymous buyer for $44.6 million, or 11 times its lower pre-sale estimate.
 It was stated by Sotheby's to be the highest-priced fossil ever sold at auction, as well as the first Stegosaurus to be put to auction.
 At the time of the auction, the fossil was mounted on a steel armature, and positioned in an attacking stance.
 The missing bones were replaced by sculpted and 3D-printed replicas, including mirrored versions of existing material.
 The auction lot also included 3D scans of the fossil, with a license to use the scan data.

-On July 18, the buyer was revealed to be billionaire Kenneth C. Griffin, founder and CEO of the hedge fund Citadel LLC.
+On July 18, the buyer was revealed to be billionaire Kenneth Griffin, founder and CEO of the hedge fund Citadel LLC.
 Griffin intended to put the specimen on loan to an American institution, claiming after the auction that "Apex was born in America and is going to stay in America!"